McTavishLab/physcraper/How_to_start.md

           The last command shows you if it worked correctly. 'nt' means, we are making the nucleotide database.
           The database needs to be update regularly, go back to step 1 as soon as there is a database update to get the most recent sequences from GenBank.

-6. install ncbi databases to circumvent crashes through internet problems during queries on the ncbi website
+6. install ncbi taxonomy databases to circumvent crashes through internet problems during queries of the ncbi website

       *  install the taxonomy database
           * `cd /to/the/folder/of/your/blastdb`